brandnpatterson/hello-webpack/README.md

 This also contains a production environment that minifies JS and uses Extract Text Webpack Plugin to generate minified CSS.

-Other core tools included are [Stylelint](https://stylelint.io/) and [ESLint.](https://eslint.org/)
+Other core tools included are [Sass](https://sass-lang.com/) using the 7-1 pattern, [Autoprefixer](https://github.com/postcss/autoprefixer), [Stylelint](https://stylelint.io/), and [ESLint.](https://eslint.org/)

-jQuery and Bootstrap are also included through a CDN, but are not the focus of this dev env.
+jQuery and Bootstrap are included through a CDN, but are not the focus of this dev env.

 ## Prerequisites